jcs090218/JCSUnity/docs/ScriptReference/Actions/JCS_SpriteScaleAction.md

 # JCS_SpriteScaleAction

-Action scale the sprite's gameobject to the vector direction.
+Action scale the sprite's game object to the vector direction.

 ## Variables